-Application : Applied Application Explanation on application of the practice : The Company complies with the requirement under MCCG whereby the Chairman of AC is not the Chairman of the Board.
-Such a requirement is also reflected in the Terms of Reference of AC .
-The Chairman of AC is Mr. Siow Kee Yen and he fulfils the requirement under Paragraph 15.09(1)(c)(i) and Paragraph 7.1 of Practice Note 13 of MMLR and possesses strong financial literacy skills, where he is a member of the Malaysian Institute of Accountants and a partner of an external audit firm in Malaysia.
+Application : Applied Explanation on application of the practice The Company complies with the requirement under MCCG whereby the Chairperson of the AC is not the Chairman of the Board.
+Such a requirement is also reflected in the Terms of Reference of AC which was last reviewed and updated on 15 November 2024.
+The Chairperson of AC, i.e. Mr. Lim Kit Ming, fulfils the requirement under Paragraph 15.09(1)(c)(i) and Paragraph 7.1 of Practice Note 13 of MMLR and possesses strong financial literacy skills, where he is a member of the Malaysian Institute of Accountants ("MIA") and Malaysian Institute of Certified Public Accountant as well as a partner of an external audit firm in Malaysia.
 He is not the Chairman of the Board.
-Please refer to the Profile of Directors section of the Annual Report for further details on the qualification and experience of the Chairman of AC.
-The principal objectives of the AC are to assist the Board of Directors in discharging its statutory and fiduciary duties and responsibilities relating to the accounting and reporting practices of the Group and the relating to the accounting and reporting practices of the Group and the Company.
-In addition, the AC, led by the Chairman shall: - a) evaluate the quality of the audits performed by the internal and external auditors; b) provide assurance that the financial information presented by management is relevant, reliable and timely; c) oversee compliance with laws and regulations and observance of a proper code of conduct; and d) determine the quality, adequacy and effectiveness of the Group and Company's control environment.
-The Terms of Reference of AC detailing the composition, authorities, duties and responsibilities is available for download from the "Corporate Governance" section of "Investor Relations" of the Company's website at www.ornapaper.com .
-A summary of activities of the AC, led by the Chairman are disclosed in the Audit Committee Report of the Annual Report.
+Please refer to the Profile of Directors section of the Annual Report for further details on the qualifications and experience of the Chairperson of AC.
+The principal objectives of the AC are to assist the Board of Directors in discharging its statutory and fiduciary duties and responsibilities relating to the accounting and reporting practices of the Group and the Company.
+In addition, the AC, led by the Chairperson shall: - a) evaluate the quality of the audits performed by the internal and external auditors; b) provide assurance that the financial information presented by management is relevant, reliable and timely; c) oversee compliance with laws and regulations and observance of a proper code of conduct; and d) determine the quality, adequacy and effectiveness of the Group and Company's control environment.
+The Terms of Reference of AC detailing the composition, authorities, duties and responsibilities is available for download from the "Corporate Governance" section of "Investor Relations" of the "Corporate Governance" section of "Investor Relations" of the Company's website at www.ornapaper.com .
+A summary of activities of the AC, led by the Chairperson is disclosed in the Audit Committee Report of the Annual Report.

 Explanation for departure :

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies a encouraged to comp • • the columns below.
+Non-large companies are

 Measure :

 Timeframe :